dipendra-mule/conducky/website/docs/admin-guide/system-management.md

 ### Listing All Events

-SuperAdmins can view all events in the system:
+System Admins can view all events in the system:

 - **UI**: Navigate to **System Admin → Events Management** (`/admin/events`)
-- **API**: `GET /api/admin/events` returns all events (SuperAdmin only)
+- **API**: `GET /api/admin/events` returns all events (System Admin only)

 ### Event Details and Settings

-From the events list, SuperAdmins can:
+From the events list, System Admins can:

 - **View event details**: Click on any event to see full information
 - **Manage invites**: Create and manage admin invite links